 2. Simplicity, Structure and Voice Matter

 Design matters.
 Cluttered newsletters are confusing.
 Clean, thoughtful layouts invite.
 Moreover, clarity helps readers absorb your story without effort.
-And voice matters just as much—warm, familiar, and honest.
+And voice matters just as much, warm, familiar, and honest.

 Smile Foundation’s newsletter section on their website is structured like a digital library.
 Latest issues appear upfront.
-Past ones are organised by theme—education, healthcare, women’s dignity, disaster response.
-You can read a short snippet or click Read More to dive deeper—depending on how much time you have.
+Past ones are organised by theme, education, healthcare, women’s dignity, disaster response.
+You can read a short snippet or click Read More to dive deeper, depending on how much time you have.

 Design matters.
-Cluttered newsletters are confusing.
-Clean, thoughtful layouts invite.
+Cluttered newsletters confuse.
+Clean layouts feel inviting.

 3. Consistency Builds Trust and Opens Possibility

-CARE’s newsletter titled “What an amazing year!” opens with a striking image—a young child smiling beside a water pump, radiating joy and relief.
+CARE’s newsletter titled “What an amazing year!” opens with a striking image, a young child smiling beside a water pump, radiating joy and relief.
 The design is fresh and inviting, lifted by soft colours and a tone filled with gratitude.

 What Goes Inside